Conservative website Parler forced offline: web trackers

 The conservative social network Parler was forced offline Monday, tracking websites showed, after Amazon warned the company would lose access to its servers for its failure to properly police violent content.

-The site's popularity soared in recent weeks, becoming the number one download from Apple's App Store after the much larger Twitter banned US President Donald Trump from its platform for his role in inciting a riot at the US Capitol last week.
+The site’s popularity soared in recent weeks, becoming the number one free app in Apple's App Store after the much larger Twitter banned US President Trump from its platform for his role in inciting a riot at the US Capitol last week.

 Amazon then confirmed it would suspend the platform from its cloud hosting services for allowing "threats of violence."

-In a series of posts on Parler before the site went down, CEO John Matze accused the tech giants of a "war on free speech."
+In a series of posts on Parler on Saturday, CEO John Matze said the site would go down the following day, and accused the tech giants of a "war on free speech."

 "They will NOT win!
 We are the worlds last hope for free speech and free information," he said.